-Hot flashes remain one of the most common symptoms of peri-menopause and menopause, and remain one of the main reasons women come to see me in my office.
-The good news is: there are many natural remedies that can be used in order to treat hot flashes.
+Hot flashes remain one of the most common menopausal symptoms, and remain one of the main reasons women come to see me in my office.
+The good news is, there are many natural remedies that can help.
 And most naturopathic doctors have been well trained in treating these types of health concerns.

-But before we begin discuss treatments for hot flashes, it is first important for us to understand what they are.
+But before we begin to discuss treatments for hot flashes, it is important to understand what they are.

 A hot flash is a symptom that can occur in menopausal women in response to fluctuations in hormone levels.
-I have had women as early as their late twenties report hot flashes but the median age appears to be around 10 years prior to menopause (usually in the late 30’s to early 40’s).
-If a woman has undergone chemotherapy, is currently taking medications to treat cancer known as, adjuvant therapies, or has had surgical removal of the ovaries, than she may have entered menopause early, and be experiencing hot flashes.
+I have had women as early as their late twenties report hot flashes, but the median age appears to be 10 years prior to menopause (usually in the late 30’s to early 40’s).
+If a woman has undergone chemotherapy, is currently being treated for cancer, or has had surgical removal of the ovaries; then she may have entered menopause early and be experiencing hot flashes.

 So What Exactly Is a Hot Flash?

 A hot flash has been described as a sudden wave of heat, or a feeling of being in an extremely hot room.
-The skin may become flushed, especially in the cheeks and upper chest, and the feeling may be accompanied by a sensation of panic, or a rapid heartbeat.
+The skin may become flushed, especially in the cheeks and upper chest, and the sensation may be accompanied by panic, or rapid heartbeat.
 Many women complain that their hot flashes are worse at night.
-Many women complain of being woken several times throughout the night by fluctuations in heat accompanied by night sweats.
+Or, a hot flash may force a woman to wake several times in the night, accompanied by night sweats.
 Night sweats may be so severe, that the skin may feel “drenched” in sweat.

 What Causes Women to Have Hot Flashes?

 There have been several theories proposed about what causes a hot flash, but no one is quite sure why women get them.
-One theory suggest that they may be caused by hormonal changes that have been brought on by decreasing or fluctuating hormone levels.
-They be aggravated by certain triggers, such as foods, recreational drug use, and medications.
+One theory suggest that they may be caused by the fluctuations in hormone levels associated with aging.
+They may be aggravated by certain triggers, such as foods, recreational drug use, and medications.